A Cute Small Robot with DiVA Written on It's Chest Distilled Voice Assistant

 Evaluation

 We assess our model on two capabilities that should transfer well directly from the text LLM, Spoken Question Answering and Translation.
-We also test on one capability that more directly relies on understanding tone, Emotion Recognition.
-While these results numerically are quite strong given that we do not directly train on any of these tasks in the speech domain, we encourage readers to draw their own conclusions using the interactive demo comparing models above!
+We also test on three capabilities that rely on understanding tone, Emotion, Sarcasm, and Humor detection.
+While we feel our results are quantitatively strong, we encourage people to assess for quality for themselves the interactive demo above, especially compared to similar demos with other models such as Qwen 2!

 QA results on Spoken Dialect QA and HeySQUAD.
-DiVA significantly (0.05) outperforms SALMONN and Qwen Audio.
+DiVA significantly (0.05) outperforms SALMONN and both Qwen Audio models.

 Qwen Audio shows signs of severe forgetting, with 30% of responses ignoring the prompt instructions entirely and instead transcribing the question e.g. "The citation for the Pearson v.
 Society of Sisters case is What is the citation for the Pearson v.
 Society of Sisters case?".
 By comparison, SALMONN, which takes inference time interventions to reduce overfitting by partially ablating the LoRA modules learned for the base LLM, sees reduced overfitting with only 8% of model responses ignoring the prompt and instead transcribing.
-DiVA sees no cases where the model ignores the prompt, ironically despit being trained only on transcription data.
+Qwen 2, with over 350k hours of training data, sees relatively minimal forgetting with just 4% of responses ignoring the prompt.
+DiVA sees no cases where the model ignores the prompt, ironically despite being trained only on transcription data.

 Finally, we assess the speech-to-text translation capabilities of each model from English Speech to text in another language.
 We prompt each model with the instruction Translate the input from {input_lang} to {output_lang}.
-DiVA performs significantly better than both other models on 4 out of 7 languages.
-This is particularly promising both SALMONN and Qwen Audio train directly using CoVost 2 training data while DiVA is operating on the benchmark zero-shot relying only on capabilities transferred from the base LLM.
-Notably, Qwen Audio which performs the based on Chinese, German, and Japanese was trained with 3700 hours of speech-to-text translation data in German and Chinese, more data on just this one task than was used to train DiVA in total.
+DiVA is the second best model on average compared to Qwen 2!
+This is particularly promising given that the Qwen Audio models report training directly on CoVost 2 while DiVA relies only on capabilities transferred from the base LLM.
+Given that DiVA performs best on languages with less data in COVOST 2, Tamil and Turkish, the generalization is still promising.
+For example, Qwen Audio trains on 3700 hours of speech-to-text translation in German and Chinese, more data on just this one task than was used to train DiVA in total.
+Qwen 2 likely increased this volume as part of their 370k+ hours of training data, but sadly minimal details are released about their training data.

 DiVA notably performs poorly in Chinese and Japanese.
 Inspecting outputs and comparing to translations from Llama 3 in response to text, we find that our distillation loss leads us to preserve a negative behaviour - for both Chinese and Japanese Llama 3 appears to have a strong bias towards generating translations in Pinyin and Romanji, rather than the expected native script.
 This leads to especially poor results in these languages.
 This highlights the dependence of the DiVA method on the strength of the base LLM, but may be easily addressed by updating to Llama 3.1